-The first generation of Sulpicians stressed the progressive initiation of each seminarian into the spiritual life through personal prayer and spiritual direction.
-St. Mary's recognizes that mere professionalism does not substitute for personal commitment to Christ and a strong prayer life.
-Creation of a Formational Community: The early Sulpicians were convinced that a seminary must be a true formational community (communauté éducatrice) where priest-hood is modeled effectively by the priests on the faculty who come to know those in formation well through their personal encounters with them.
-St. Mary's reaffirms the irreplaceable importance of personal presence and effective witness to those in formation, not only in the classroom but also in prayer and community life.
+The first generation of Sulpicians emphasize the importance of a progressive initiation of each seminarian into the spiritual life through personal prayer and spiritual direction.
+St. Mary's recognizes that professional skill in ministry does not substitute for or diminish the importance of a priest's personal commitment to Christ and strong prayer life.
+Creation of a Formational Community:

+The early Sulpicians were convinced that the seminary must be a true formational community (communauté éducatrice) in which the priesthood is modeled effectively by the priests on the faculty, who come to know those in formation well through personal encounters and the development of healthy and appropriate relationships.
+St. Mary's affirms the irreplaceable importance of personal presence and effective witness to those in formation by their formators, not only in the classroom but also in prayer and community life.
 Collegiality:

-The Sulpician tradition stresses collegiality as an essential aspect of priestly formation.
-St. Mary's considers collegiality crucial to effective leadership, for maintaining a strong and unified program, and for modeling collaboration in ministry.
+The Sulpician tradition stresses collegiality as an essential aspect of life in community and priestly formation.
+St. Mary's considers the collegial approach as crucial to effective leadership, for maintaining a strong and unified program, and for modeling collaboration in ministry.
 Cultivating an Apostolic Spirit: